Skip to main content

 If you’ve been researching kitchen renovation costs for a while, here’s what’s shifted:

-Prices have increased 5–10% from 2025.
+Prices have increased 5 to 10% from 2025.
 Labour costs continue to rise, and some materials (particularly engineered stone) have seen price jumps due to supply chain pressures.

 Shaker-style cabinetry and matte finishes are dominating.
 If you want something current but not trendy, these are safe choices that won’t date quickly.